ChrisNzoka/blog_posts/ckysn541m0eoj66s1hxeu6tzj.md

 Similarly, **technical writing affords us the chance to document our progress in learning**.
 It also aids in keeping track of everything else we've learned while attempting to break into a technical profession.

-Perhaps we couldn't get to making videos and spending time editing them.
+Perhaps we couldn't get around to making videos and spending time editing them.
 However, **we can easily write out our opinion on any subject matter.**

 ```markdown
 **Hey, don't wait!
 Start now!**